Harry and Meghan shake up royal tradition in star-studded wedding - Journal du Cameroun

 With the words “I will”, 33-year-old Harry, and US former actress Meghan, 36, declared they would love, comfort, honour and protect each other.

-Archbishop of Canterbury Justin Welby declared them husband and wife — sparking huge cheers from crowds outside the church, watching on big screens.
+Archbishop of Canterbury Justin Welby declared them husband and wife — sparking huge cheers from crowds watching on big screens outside.

+The newlyweds later toured Windsor in an open-topped carriage, waving and smiling to the thousands of flag-waving well-wishers lining the streets.

 “My baby looks beautiful and she looks very happy.
 I wish I were there,” he told the US celebrity news website.